 When dynamic switching across three or four uplink bands is conducted, UE is allowed to cause DL interruption of X OFDM symbols in NR downlink carrier(s) as indicated by uplinkTxSwitching-DL-Interruption [2].
 The DL interruption starts from the first OFDM symbol which fully or partially overlaps with the UL Tx switching period located in uplink NR band(s) as indicated in RRC signalling [2].
 The DL interruption lengths of X for single TAG and for 2-TAG are defined in Table 8.2.2.2.10D-1 and Table 8.2.2.2.10D-2.

 Note: If one downlink carrier is indicated to be interrupted by two band pairs for dynamic switching simultaneously, the DL interruption length on the victim carrier is determined by the maximum of uplink switching periods of the two band pairs.
 If [UplinkTxSwitchingAdditionalPeriodDualUL-r18] is reported, DL interruption length is determined by the uplink Tx switching period, which is indicated by [UplinkTxSwitchingAdditionalPeriodDualUL-r18].
-If [TBD ULTxSAdditionalPeriod-on-unaffected-band-invovled] is reported, DL interruption length is determined by the uplink Tx switching period, which is indicated by [TBD ULTxSAdditionalPeriod-on-unaffected-band-invovled].
+If [periodOnULBands-r18] is reported, DL interruption length is determined by the uplink Tx switching period, which is indicated by [periodOnULBands-r18].

 No DL interruption is allowed in the NR downlink carrier(s) which is not indicated by uplinkTxSwitching-DL-Interruption.
 No DL interruption is allowed for some inter-band UL CA configurations and SUL band configurations with inter-band CA as specified in TS 38.101-1 [18].